AppliedLogicSystems/ALSProlog/13-Using-the-Prolog-Shell.md

 .alspro or alspro.pro.
 ````
 ````
--p The option -p is used by ALS Prolog to distinguish between command line switches intended for the system and those switches intended for an application (whether invoked with the -g command line switch or from the Prolog shell).
+-p -P The option -p is used by ALS Prolog to distinguish between command line switches intended for the system and those switches intended for an application (whether invoked with the -g command line switch or from the Prolog shell).
 The -p divides the command line into two portions: All switches to